Do you want to make a SendFox WordPress form?

 Assuming you have double optins switched on, we can edit the confirmation message to remind our new subscribers that they need to check their email to complete their subscription.

-If you want, you can redirect your subscriber to a different page on form submission by changing the Confirmation Type.
+If you want, you can redirect your subscribers to a different page on form submission by changing the Confirmation Type.
 For now, we’re going to stick with a basic message.

 OK, we’re done working on the form.
 Let’s click Save.